AkosUzonyi/Tarock/api.md

 Response:
 - 204: Game session deleted (or didn't even exist)
-- 401: Authentication is required (using /auth/login)
+- 401: Authentication is required
 - 403: The authenticated user does not play in the game session

 ### POST /gameSessions/{gameSessionID}/join